craigerm/shopify-theme-dev/README.md

+NOTE: This is a work in progress and is not stable as of yet.

-# Shopify theme development - workflow helpers (WIP)
+# Shopify theme development

-TODO
--ADD DOCS ABOUT PARTIALS, ETC.
--COPY SECTIONS WHEN SCHEMA FILE CHANGE
--OPTION TO INCLUDE ONLY SETTINGS FROM BLOCK  (automatically ?)
-- `assign_product`: true | false
-- `assign_collection`: true | false
-- ADD NOTES ABOUT MERGE

 This uses [Webpack](https://webpack.js.org/) and [ThemeKit](https://github.com/Shopify/node-themekit) to make development Shopify themes just a list easier.

 It is intended to work with traditional Shopify themes and is not meant to be used when doing Shopify headless builds, etc.

-## Painpoints hoping to solve
+## Pain points hoping to solve
 When using several templates that share the same schema settings - but set in each section directly - it gets difficult to maintain, since you have to change them in each section.
 The same issue for `content block` types.

+Or if you have block settings that you want to be shared and updated in one place.

 ## Goals
 - Allow working with modern javascript and CSS (no typescript support planned though)